Eastern Field Hockey Camp at Millersville University

 at Nike Field Hockey Camps

-- Instruction from top college coaches and former USAFH National Team players
+- Instruction from top college coaches and current USAFH National Team players

 - Separate goalkeeper instruction

-- Partner Camp of USA Field Hockey; sanctioned to make referrals to USAFH Futures program
+- Partner Camp of USA Field Hockey; sanctioned to make referrals to USAFH Nexus program

-- All campers receive a STX package (reversible jersey, ball, lanyard) and other fun prizes.
+- All attendee receive a camp gear package (reversible jersey, ball, lanyard) and other fun prizes.